jeremyf/power_converter/README.md

 from crafting conversions.
 They all have a very similar shape, and I'd like to provide tooling to help keep that shape.

-Why not worry about the shape?
-Because I would much rather focus on other concepts than "is this utility function similar enough to its sibling utility functions?"
+I would much rather focus on other concepts than "is this conversion method similar enough to its sibling conversion methods?"

+In other words, relying on a common interface for defining a conversion method reduces the number surprises when interacting with conversion methods.

 ## Usage